You will visit: Mexico City, Morelia, Ixtapa, Acapulco, Taxco, Merida, Chichen Itza, Cancun & Playa del Carmen

 Get lost in the winding cobblestone streets and uncover cute little plazas and flower-filled courtyards.
 Keep an eye open for VW Beetle taxis and check out the stunning Santa Prisca Cathedral on the central square.
 Pull up a table at an outside café, where you can sit back with a beer and take in the colonial architecture.
 Maybe try some pozole (pork and vegetable stew).

 With a tradition in silver going back to before the Spanish Conquest, Taxco is the perfect place to pick up some jewellery.
 Your Tour Manager will organize a silver demonstration and give you tips on the best places to buy.
 Then rummage through the many platerias (silver shops) and find some great presents for back home.

 - Watch a silver demonstration

 This morning we return to the chaotic capital, Mexico City.
-This megapolis fuses the festive, the ancient and the quirky.
+This metropolis fuses the festive, the ancient and the quirky.
 First up: a visit to Xochimilco canals and markets.
-Board our own brightly colored long boat and cruise along the canals, past gardens and floating mariachi bands.
+Board our own brightly colored flat bottom boat and cruise along the canals, past gardens and floating Mariachi bands.
 Vendors jump from boat to boat with souvenirs, so you can kick back and shop while you ride along the canals.

 Then we head to the historic heart of the city, where ancient civilization, political power and religion combine around the enormous Zocalo (central square).
 Get inspired as our expert Local Guide uncovers the nation’s core spots and shows off this living time line.
 Step inside the largest cathedral in Latin America and learn why the tilting Catedral Metropolitana is a spiritual hub for Mexicans.
 Get up close to Mexico’s Aztec past as you explore the bare ruins around Templo Mayor.
 Our Local Guide will peel back the layers and explain how a new temple was built here every 52 years, one on top of the other.